 You can also make your cash disappear from the automated collection system.
 The techniques below will keep the collector at bay for a while, but won’t help with an IRS installment agreement or an Offer in Compromise.

-If you are self-employed, or are thinking about starting a new business, you can hold cash in an LLC or corporation.
-An IRS levy can’t usually get to money in a company.
+If you are self-employed or are thinking about starting a new business, you can hold cash in an LLC or corporation.
+An IRS levy can’t usually get to the money in a company.

 Another way to keep the IRS out of your accounts for a time is to move your personal accounts from bank to bank.
 It usually takes the IRS a few months to find a new personal account, so I always recommend changing banks while we plan and organize your OIC or installment agreement.

 I also recommend changing personal banks after you submit a 433-A or 433-B IRS financial statement.
 Once the IRS has your information, they won’t hesitate to use it if you don’t pay up as they feel you should.
 The same applies to start a new business.
 If you can wait until we submit your financial statement, that will keep them out of your affairs for a time.

 I would not put this in the category of how to make your cash disappear, but it does qualify as the ultimate protection tip:

 The IRS can’t get to cash you have in an offshore corporation.
 So long as the offshore bank you use does not have a branch in the United States, there is no way for the collector to take your money.